What is cirrhosis?

 Cirrhosis

-Cirrhosis (say "suh-ROH-sus") is a very serious condition in which healthy tissue in the liver is replaced with scar tissue.
-The scarring keeps the liver from working as it should.
-For example, the liver may stop making clotting factors, which can lead to bleeding problems.
+When a person has cirrhosis, scar tissue (fibrosis) replaces healthy tissue.
+This scar tissue prevents the liver from working as it should.
+For example, the liver may stop producing enough clotting factors in the blood, which can lead to bleeding and bruising.
 Bile and poisons may build up in the blood.
-The scarring can also cause high blood pressure in the vein that carries blood to the liver.
+Liver damage may lead to yellowing of the skin (jaundice).
+The scarring can cause high blood pressure in the vein that carries blood from the intestines through the liver.
+This high blood pressure is called portal hypertension.
+It can lead to severe bleeding in the digestive tract and other serious problems, such as fluid buildup in the belly.

 What are the symptoms of cirrhosis?